saylordotorg/course_hist351/Unit12.md

+---
+layout: default
+title: "HIST351: Islam, The Middle East, and The West"
+course_description: "An introductory survey on the history of the Middle East from the rise of Islam in the 7th century to the present, with particular emphasis on the interactions between the Islamic world and the West."
+next: ../../../
+previous: ../Unit11
+---
 **Unit 12: Final Exam** <span id="12"></span>
 -   **Final Exam: The Saylor Foundation's HIST351 Final Exam**
     Link: The Saylor Foundation's [HIST351 Final